web-mev/mev-normalize/README.md

 - "TMM" (by edgeR's trimmed means of M value)
 - "UQ" (upper quartile)

 The final argument dicates whether to log-transform the resulting normalized counts.
 Use 0 (no) or 1 (yes).

+This will create an output file (the normalized counts in TSV format) in your current directory.